lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 `processTextCoords` methods respectively.
 Once that data has been loaded, we check if the model defined texture coordinates.
 If not, we create an empty placeholder for them.
 The buffers that we will create later on will assume that all of them will have position and texture coordinates so we need to reserve space for them.
 After that, we dump vertices and indices to binary files which are handled by the `ModelBinData` instance.
-The next step is to get the the material index associated with this mesh by calling the `mMaterialIndex` method over the `aiMesh` instance we are processing.
+The next step is to get the material index associated with this mesh by calling the `mMaterialIndex` method over the `aiMesh` instance we are processing.
 By using that index, we can associate the mesh with the previously processed materials.
 For each mesh we register the offset in the binary files (for vertices and indices) and the size within them as you can see in its definition: